a-padhy/3-column-preview-card-component/README.md

 Users should be able to:

-- View the optimal layout depending on their device's screen size (pending)
+- View the optimal layout depending on their device's screen size (PENDING)
 - See hover states for interactive elements

 ### Screenshot